 - Doomed Hometown: After most of Concord burned down during the events of Countdown City, the final book takes place mostly in Rotary, Ohio, with Henry looking for Nico.

-- Hidden Elf Village: Henry chances onto a secluded Amish farm still functioning normally in the last week before Maya hits.
-Their patriarch has kept Maya's existence a secret from them, under a cover that the outside world is grappling with a plague.
+- Hidden Elf Village: Henry chances onto a secluded Amish farm still functioning normally in the last week before Maia hits.
+Their patriarch has kept Maia's existence a secret from them, under a cover that the outside world is grappling with a plague.

 - Ruins of the Modern Age: Already beginning to show up just nine months after the confirmation that Maia would strike the Earth.